Do you want to disable trackbacks and pings on your existing WordPress posts?

 In the early days of blogging, trackbacks and pingbacks allowed blogs to notify each other about links.

-Let’s imagine you write an article and link to a post on your friend’s blog.
+Let’s imagine you write an article and link to an important page on your friend’s blog.
 Your blog will automatically send a ping to that person’s blog.

 This pingback will appear in their blog’s comment moderation queue with a link to your website.
-However, spammers can also use this feature to send fake trackbacks and pings, which can hurt your SEO.
+However, spammers and content thieves can also use this feature to send fake trackbacks and pings, which can hurt your SEO.

 You can disable the trackbacks and pingbacks feature by going to Settings » Discussion in the WordPress dashboard.
 Then, just uncheck the box next to ‘Allow link notifications from other blogs (pingbacks and trackbacks) on new posts’.